CodesterClub/Java-Algogen/README.md

 ## Who are the needy:
-As of 12th Jan of 2021, I ([OogleGlu](https://github.com/OogleGlu)) have just recovered from writing about 20 algorithms for my [ISC-Computer-Practical](https://github.com/OogleGlu/ISC-Computer-Practical) repository (the .algo files).
-Why?
-Coz I am lazy enough to not do a day's work in that day.
-This project is intended to save such lazy people.
+As of 12th Jan of 2021, I ([OogleGlu](https://github.com/OogleGlu)) have just recovered from writing about 20 algorithms for my [ISC-Computer-Practical](https://github.com/OogleGlu/ISC-Computer-Practical) repository (the .algo files) in a single night for submission to school.Why?
+Coz I am lazy enough to not do a day's work in that day.This project is intended to save such lazy people.<br><b>NOTE:</b> No one asked me to post it to GitHub.
+I did that so I could work on the practical away from home.

 ## Remember:
 <em>"A programming language is for thinking about programs,